Samsung Galaxy Note 8 And Refurbished Note 7 Set For Release Later This 2017?

 — /LEAKS (@Slashleaks) March 23, 2017

-The post also mentioned specs that the Samsung Galaxy Note 8 could highlight upon its release including a Snapdragon 835 chipset paired with 6GB RAM and up to 256GB of native storage.
+The post also mentioned specs that the Samsung Galaxy Note 8 could highlight upon its release, including a Snapdragon 835 chipset paired with 6GB RAM and up to 256GB of native storage.
 As for the display, the 2017 phablet could be equipped with a 6.4-inch screen with 4K Super AMOLED display.

-As for more details about the Note 8’s display, Droid Report said that it will feature a dual edge curved display found on the Samsung Galaxy S7 Edge and also purported for the forthcoming Galaxy S8 smartphone models.
+As for more details about the Note 8’s display, Droid Report said that it will feature the dual edge curved display found on the Samsung Galaxy S7 Edge.

-If Samsung will follow its usual launch pattern for its Note models, the Galaxy Note 8 will take the spotlight at some point in August, a month before the anticipated unveiling of a competitor, Apple’s new smartphone, the iPhone 8.
+If Samsung follows its usual launch pattern for its Note models, the Galaxy Note 8 will take the spotlight at some point in August, a month before the anticipated unveiling of a competitor, Apple’s new smartphone, the iPhone 8.
 Two major Note 8 models are rumored for release.

-In addition to news about the Samsung Galaxy Note 8′ release, Sam Mobile also reported the possibility of Samsung offering refurbished units of the Galaxy Note 7.
-Citing its sources, the post revealed that the South Korean tech giant is currently working on refurbished Note 7 codenamed as Grace R (Refurbished) which may be tagged as the SM-N935 model.
+In addition to the news about the Samsung Galaxy Note 8’s release, Sam Mobile also reported the possibility of Samsung offering refurbished units of the Galaxy Note 7.
+Citing its sources, the post revealed that the South Korean tech giant is currently working on refurbished Note 7 with the codenamed Grace R (Refurbished), which might be tagged as the SM-N935 model.
 It also specified that the refurbished phablet could be slated only for a domestic market release.
-If it will hit the shelves later this 2017 remains a question.
+If it will hit shelves later this 2017 remains a question.
 Sam Mobile, reminding everyone that this scoop about the refurbished Note 7’s release is still unofficial, noted the following.

 “We should point out that nothing is confirmed at this point, and the refurbished Note 7 may or may not make its way outside South Korea if it happens to launch sometime later this year.”

 Before the release of the Galaxy Note 8, Samsung fans should look forward first to the highly-awaited arrival of the Samsung Galaxy S8 series.
-The tech giant is scheduled to hold the Unpacked 2017 on March 29 in New York ( David Geffen Hall, Lincoln Center) and in London (Here East -2012 Olympic Press and Broadcast Centre) to finally introduce its new flagship smartphone.
+The tech giant is scheduled to hold the Unpacked 2017 on March 29 in New York (David Geffen Hall, Lincoln Center) and in London (Here East 2012 Olympic Press and Broadcast Centre) to finally introduce its new flagship smartphone.

-Those who won’t attend the launch event can still watch the Galaxy S8’s unveiling as it happens via a live stream hosted on an official Samsung page.
+Those not attending the launch event can still watch the Galaxy S8’s unveiling as it happens via a live stream hosted on an official Samsung page.
 Moreover, tech fans can also download the Unpacked app to know more about the new Galaxy phone.
 If you can’t wait for the unveiling to get the specs of the next-gen device, WinFuture claimed to have the alleged full specs list of the Galaxy S8.

 [Featured Image by Drew Angerer/Getty Images]